sudipta-pran/100daysReactChallenge/README.md

 6/3/19

 Tried making a horoscope app using an API https://astrologyapi.com/ but cannot make requests from localhost as its protected by CORS policy.
 Will try to deploy and check tomorrow.

+# day 016:
+7/3/19

+Using API https://astrologyapi.com/ made a horoscope app in react with redux.
+Its a continuation of yesterday's project.
+Hosted on my shared Godaddy hosting.
+URL: http://jinsoft.in/games/astrology/

+I have written a blog on how to host a react app, made with create-react-app in Shared Cpanel hosting.
+Link: http://jinsoft.in/host-react-app-on-shared-cpanel-hosting/